The Executive Remuneration Review: India

 Requirements per the terms of employment

-Having said the above, given that executives are largely exempt from statutory employment law protections for wrongful termination, it is essential to clearly document the terms of employment, minimum commitment in terms of duration of employment, termination of employment (for cause and otherwise) and consequences of termination.
+However, given that executives are largely exempt from statutory employment law protections for wrongful termination, it is essential to clearly document the terms of employment, minimum commitment in terms of duration of employment, termination of employment (for cause and otherwise) and consequences of termination.

 There are no specific limits on severance remuneration that is payable to executives from an employment law perspective.
 Additionally, executives will also be eligible to payment of gratuity and leave encashment, in addition to other contractual severance payments.